2019 Annual Report

 Division Chief: Richard Dearing | Deputy Chief: Claude Platton & Devin Slack

 Cigarette Trafficking: Persuaded the U.S. Court of Appeals for the Second Circuit that UPS violated federal anti-cigarette trafficking law and state public health law by shipping contraband cigarettes into New York City.

 - Landmarks Preservation: Secured ruling from the New York Court of Appeals upholding the Landmark Preservation Commission's approval of a far-reaching landmark restoration project in lower Manhattan.

 For-Hire Vehicle Advertising: Fended off a First Amendment challenge to the Taxi and Limousine Commission's ban on advertising in for-hire vehicles in the U.S. Court of Appeals for the Second Circuit.

 - Amicus Briefs: Filed amicus briefs in the U.S. Supreme Court, the New York Court of Appeals, and other courts on topics ranging from federal safeguards against sexual orientation- and gender identity-discrimination to the constitutionality of local pedestrian safety laws.

 Commercial & Real Estate Litigation

-- Defeated Contractor's Challenge of Default: Vindicated the Department of Transportation’s determination to default a contractor for failing to comply with a construction project schedule by obtaining dismissal of the contractor's Article 78 petition.
+- Defeated Contractor's Challenge of Default: Vindicated a city agency's right to default a contractor for delays and deficient performance on a water treatment plant project by defeating a contractor's Article 78 challenge.